mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 - **Windows:** Consider Kubuntu 15.04 with the KDE 5 desktop
 - **OSX:** Consider Ubuntu 15.04 with either the Unity or Gnome interface.

-Now we need to consider the tools we will run on our desktop environment.

 ### Get the tools